The Gantt Chart can be viewed by all user types (including Collaborators) on all paid accounts.

 From the Timeline:

-- Click a task bar in the Timeline.
+- Click a task bar in the timeline portion of the chart.

 - Click a task’s title in the pop-up that appears.